pinhoti national recreation trail / pinhoti millennium legacy trail

 The trail goes straight across the road.

 WATCH OUT FOR SNAKES!!
-There have been A LOT of 3 season sightings in this area.
+There have been A LOT of 3 season sightings at the bridge.

 SW ~ The spring crossing is just before you reach FS 531.